 - Cultivate online reviews: This can be tricky, but it's a great way to establish your credibility without paying a cent.
 When you have a solid base of online reviews through Google, Yelp, Facebook or another source, it can be a huge (and free) boost to your business.
 Review the guidelines for major review sites as well as the American Counseling Association (ACA) Code of Ethics to determine the best strategy to ask for (and receive) five-star reviews from your clients.

 - Consider your social media presence: Facebook, Twitter and Instagram are all excellent (not to mention free) ways to boost your credibility, establish a presence in the community and learn from other providers.
 Create professional profiles for your practice, where you can share links to events and articles, post your own pieces of advice or updates on the practice and interact with people.
 Just be sure to use social media responsibly and understand the risks and benefits associated with it.

 Did we mention networking?
 There is no greater free resource than getting your name out there.
 But be smart about it.
 Invest time in getting to know clergy, medical professionals and even other therapists in your area.
 As they come to know and trust you, they will be more likely to refer their clients and patients to you when they encounter someone whose needs match with your area of expertise.

-Just make sure that before you meet with them, you have plenty of those business cards we talked about earlier!
+Just make sure that before you start networking, you have plenty of those business cards we talked about earlier!